 A humidifier can be a great tool for easing congestion, but only if it’s kept meticulously clean.
 An uncleaned tank can quickly become a breeding ground for bacteria and mold, which are then released into the air.
 To prevent this, experts at the Mayo Clinic recommend emptying the tank and drying all surfaces every day.
 This daily task is much more manageable if you choose a humidifier designed for easy cleaning.
 Look for models with a wide tank opening that allows you to easily reach inside to scrub and a simple construction with few hard-to-reach crevices.
 A straightforward design makes proper maintenance feel less like a chore and more like a simple part of your routine.

-The Right Size and Filter System for Your Space
+Choosing the Right Size and Filter for Your Room

 Choosing the right size humidifier is essential for creating a comfortable environment.
 A unit that is too small won’t be effective, while one that is too large can create excess moisture, leading to condensation on windows and potential mold growth.
 Check the product’s packaging for its recommended room size coverage and choose one that matches your child’s nursery or bedroom.
 You’ll also want to consider the filter system.
 Some models use filters to trap mineral deposits from tap water, preventing fine white dust from settling on surfaces.
 Others are filterless, which means less ongoing maintenance, but they work best with distilled water to avoid that same dust.